JKindonNtx/solutions-euc/documentation/RA-2022-Citrix Virtual Apps and Desktops - Windows Desktops on vSphere/RA-2022/ra-2022-04-virtual-apps-desktops-nutanix.md

 : Like public cloud environments, Nutanix can provide a truly converged cloud infrastructure, allowing you to run your server and desktop virtualization on a single cloud.
 Get the efficiency and savings you require with a converged cloud on a truly unified architecture.

-## Virtual Apps and Desktops on VMware vSphere with Nutanix AOS
+## Virtual Apps and Desktops on VMware vSphere with Nutanix Cloud Platform
 The following figure shows the main architectural components of the Citrix Virtual Apps and Desktops on Nutanix solution and the communication path between services.

 ![Overview of CVAD](../images/RA-2022-Citrix_Virtual_Apps_and_Desktops_Windows_Desktops_on_vSphere_image02.png "Overview of CVAD")